Students of Fundamentals of systems engineering: Christine Solem, Karl Martins

 Registration

-The registration deadline for each course is the week before the course starts.
+The registration deadline for each course is two weeks before the course starts.

 We accept registrations also after the deadline, provided there are available seats.
 Each course has a limited number of seats, so please sign up early.
 We reserve the right to cancel courses with too low participation.